Accelerating aircraft design using tool integration and automation

 Freeing up engineers’ time

 Upon implementing these solutions, Siemens provided the company with training tutorials, Q&A sessions, onsite technical experts and a dedicated support engineer to answer any questions.
 “Overall, transitioning to Siemens’ software was a nice user experience,” states Phu Nguyen, engineer in the airframe design group at GA-ASI.
-NX and Simcenter are part of the Xcelerator portfolio, the comprehensive and integrated portfolio of software and services from Siemens Digital Industries Software.
+NX and Simcenter are part of the Siemens Xcelerator business platform of software, hardware and services.

 Initially GA-ASI had several talks with their subject matter experts (SMEs) to pinpoint where they could reduce design time and bottlenecks.
 It was important to understand how the SMEs were consuming the CAD data to identify which processes could be automated.